Supporting the LGBTQ Community

 What if I am interested in advocating for the rights of LGBTQ Individuals?

 If you or someone you know has experienced injustice due to their LGBTQ identity, there are many available resources to help you learn more and take action.
-Many of these can be found on the Center for Positive Aging’s resource list for older LGBTQ persons.
+Many of these can be found on the City of Atlanta’s resource list for LGBTQ Advocacy and Legal Services.

 To learn more about these barriers, and about the importance of respecting and understanding LGBTQ people ages 50 and over, visit the LGBT Aging Issues Network (LAIN).
 LAIN also offers professional seminars and presentations at conferences.